 (and also .zip).
-In addition to the places in the files explicitly marked for you to add code you may add or change anything else in the files.
-Files agent.erl, simulation.erl and cabin.erl do not require any changes.
+In addition to the places in the files explicitly marked for you to add code you may add or change anything else in the files (and will probably have to!).
+As far as I know, files agent.erl, simulation.erl and cabin.erl do not require any changes but you may change them if you find it advantageous.
 Note also that the skeletons may not completely specify the contents of the state for all the agents - it's just an initial suggestion.

-Submit your code as a zip file by the due date to the turnin page on the class web site.
-Some time following the due date you will demonstrate your implementation for the TA.
+Submit your code as a zip file by the due date to the course turnin-in page.